JTSDK/jtsdk64-tools-msys2/README.md

 ## Hamlib Install Locations

 If the build finished successfully, the Hamlib libraries and associated binaries will be installed to the following Locations:

 NOTE: (C|D) denotes the diver letter of your `JTSDK64-Tools` installation.
-The following exampled shows a `D-Drive Installation`.
+The following example shows a `D-Drive Installation`.

 ```bash
 # Final report from build script
 -----------------------------------------------------
   TESTING RIGCTL